SchoolOfCode/ai-tools-audit-the-goldblums/README.md

 - code snippets correction or quick error fixes means that time is saved.
 - the JS focus of the model means that the answers are much more likely to be focused on JS issues.
  • Would you recommend adoption?
 - I recommend the use of v0 as it would benefit consistent, productive work.

-- I recommend the use of v0 as it would benefit consistent, productive work.